CloudTechy/stockmanager-backend/README.md

 ## Contributing

-We welcome contributions to make StockManagerB even better!
+We welcome contributions to make StockManager even better!
 Here's how you can contribute:

 1. **Fork the repo**.
 2. **Create a new branch** for your feature or bugfix: